Australia–United Kingdom relations: Culture

 There is a long history of cultural exchange between the two countries, and Australians often use Britain as a stepping-stone to international success, whether these are artists such as Barry Humphries or businessmen such as Rupert Murdoch who controls flagship newspapers such as The Times and has a large stake in pay-TV company BSkyB.
 Australian soap operas became particularly popular in the late 1980s and 1990s, with Neighbours commanding British daily audiences of 19 million in 1990 although this declined to 5 million by 2007, still nearly ten times the Australian audience.
 Soap alumni such as Kylie Minogue, Dannii Minogue and Jason Donovan have continued to have successful careers in music and on the stage in Britain, while Neighbours has even been held responsible for introducing the rising inflection to England.
 Australian comedians have thrived in the UK, from Clive James to Adam Hills and Tim Minchin.
 Academic Germaine Greer played a leading role in British gender politics after the publication of The Female Eunuch in London in 1970.
+Gallerist Rebecca Hossack was the Australian Cultural Development Officer in London from 1993 to 1997.
 Vassilie Trunoff led tours of his native Australia as ballet master of what became the English National Ballet.
 In autumn 2013, the Royal Academy held a major survey of Australian art.